 Winner: eBay.
 I go where the sales are and for me that’s eBay by a long shot.
 To be 100% fair, I list way more on eBay.
 Once I can get everything cross posted to all platforms it’d be interesting to see sales, but I’m still 99% sure eBay would win.

 Keep in mind that this is just looking at the numbers of who won each round.
 The weight of each category is not equal across the board.
 It varies by person, business and situation.

 Personally, I choose eBay.
 Hands down.
-Like I said, I have to go where the sales are.
-But that ’s just me.
+Like I said, I have to go where the sales are (see the chart below).
+But that’s just me.